-The best laptops for coding will be the right combination of OS, resources, and comfort.
-Without any further ado, let’s review the best developer laptops for 2021.
+This article will talk about the best laptops for coding, analyzing a combination of the proper OS, resources, and comfort.
+Without any further ado, let’s review the best developer laptops for 2022.

-The dedicated graphics performance gives you the liberty to handle high graphical works, like video editing or rendering.
+The dedicated graphics performance allows you to handle high graphical works, like video editing or rendering.
 Another great thing about it is its battery.
 It has an excellent battery life, which means you need not be hitched to a desk any time you want to program with this powerful device.

-The laptop officially doesn’t support Linux, and even if you ask dell operators, they would say there’s no support for Linux.
+The laptops officially don’t support Linux, and even if you ask dell operators, they would say it doesn’t work.
 However, most Linux distributions would run without any issues on these devices.
-I run anything on my laptop from Arch, Manjaro, Linux Mint, Ubuntu.
+I run anything on my laptop from Arch, Manjaro, Linux Mint, and Ubuntu.

-MacOS is perfect for developers as it combines a brilliant and smooth interface with a powerful command-line and UNIX like architecture, giving the best of both worlds.
-If budget is not an issue, it’s definitely worth getting a MacBook Pro.
+On top of such a beast of a device, MacOS is perfect for developers as it combines a brilliant and smooth interface with a powerful command-line and UNIX-like architecture, giving the best of both worlds.
+If budget is not an issue, it’s worth getting a MacBook Pro.